Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 # Phylogenetic Biology

+The current version of this document can be found at: https://github.com/Phylogenetics-Brown-BIOL1425/phylogeneticbiology

 This repository contains the source code, datasets, and documentation for Casey Dunn's Phylogenetic Biology course (Biology 1425) at Brown University.